 Her dissertation deals with the (in)visibility of bisexual people in old age.
 The aim is to look at a socially often invisible but simultaneously growing group in order to understand the mechanisms that position them as such.
-Parallel theoretical and methodological discourses of age(ing) research and bisexual studies will be brought together and further developed through a neo-materialist research approach.
+Parallel theoretical and methodological discourses of ageing research and bisexual studies will be brought together and developed further through a neo-materialist research approach.

 Contact: hanna.wilmes@tu-dortmund.de